-After months of study, the Task Force concluded that the economic value to the county and state of a new stadium was considerable.
-It recommended a funding mechanism that involved a combination of private funds and public monies paid largely by out-of-state visitors who rent hotel rooms and cars.
-In part due to popular advertising like the video above (produced by S&H), Proposition 302 stunned the experts by passing with 52% of the vote.
+The Task Force recommended a funding mechanism that involved a combination of private funds and public monies paid largely by out-of-state visitors who rent hotel rooms and cars.
+In part due to popular advertising produced by S&H, Proposition 302 stunned the experts by passing with 52% of the vote.

 The proposal was referred to the Arizona Legislature before it faced the voters.
 The stadium was so controversial that the bill to create Proposition 302 passed by only a single vote in the Arizona House of Representatives.